HMCL-dev/HMCL/README.md

 ./gradlew clean build
 ```

-Make sure you have Java installed with JavaFX 8 at least.
+Make sure you have at least JavaFX 8 installed.
 Liberica Full JDK 8 or later is recommended.

 ## JVM Options (for debugging)